rrandiak/literally-cookbook/alpine-goulash.md

 * Fresh **chives**, finely chopped — for garnish
 * 50–100 g bacon, finely diced

+### ⚠️ Note

+Depending on the moisture of the potatoes, **you may need significantly more flour** than the base amount listed.
+Add more gradually until the dough is firm enough to shape but still soft and tender.

 ### Instructions

 1. Boil the potatoes in their skins until fork-tender.
 Let cool slightly, peel, and mash or rice them.